An ECI Conference Series

 Please click on the logo to visit the site.

 One-page abstracts should be submitted as soon as possible and no later than the deadlines noted above.
+Abstracts will be accepted on a rolling basis.
 The abstract should include both the significance of the research as well as results that will be discussed in order to allow a scientific assessment of the work by the organizers.

 You will be asked to indicate: